scc416/battleship/README.md

 ![Waiting for opponent](./docs/waiting-for-opponent.png)

-2. Players taking turn to shoot at opponent's board
+2. Players taking turn to shoot at opponent's board.
+All the shooting is shown on the log with either MISSED or HIT.
+When a ship is sank, it is shown on the ship list (next to each game board) and the log (at the bottom).

 ![Players taking turn](./docs/players-taking-turn.png)